Juvenile DUI Penalties Served At Home

 The program has been working since the 1970s and found to be effective in several regards:

 - Repeat offenses are less likely.
 First-time offenders are kept out of a system that otherwise introduces criminals to each other.

 - Stigmatization is reduced.
 The juvenile does not need to be incarcerated for an extended period of weeks or months.

 - Reduced costs on the Colorado penal system.
 Individuals that are no danger to society are allowed to serve from the family home.

 As should be evident, the state’s judicial system wants to channel young people into the diversion program as much as possible.
 Each offender needs to meet certain criteria relative to the alleged offense itself (violent crimes are excluded), age at the time of infraction, general character and conduct, and previous records.
 Importantly, the accused must admit responsibility for the infraction.

-This program is the wake-up from the nightmare that parents appreciate, but to navigate through the legal requirements, it is essential to work with a criminal defense attorney in Denver to protect children's rights.
+This program is the wake-up from the nightmare that parents appreciate, but to navigate through the legal requirements, it is essential to contact a criminal defense attorney in Denver to protect children's rights.